• Skip to primary navigation

 Instructions

-• Place feta squares on top of watermelon cubes.
-Skewer a mint leaf with a toothpick and poke through feta and watermelon.
+• Fold and skewer a mint leaf with a toothpick and then poke the toothpick through the feta and watermelon.
 Repeat for remaining cubes.

-• Heat balsamic vinegar and brown sugar over medium-high heat in a small sauce pan until it starts to simmer.
+• To make the balsamic glaze, heat vinegar and brown sugar over medium-high heat in a small sauce pan until it starts to simmer.
 Stir continuously while simmering for approximately 5 minutes until sauce has reduced almost in half.

 Nutrition